 - Charges :

-Group prices depending on the number of persons, please contact us beforehand.
+Group discounts depending on the size of the group, contact us.

 - Services :